puzzle/kubernetes-techlab/labs/10_1_statefulset.md

 Example with Rabbitmq

-1. Scale `kubectl scale deployment rabbitmq --replicas=5 --namespace puzzle-[U-NUMBER]`
+1. Scale `kubectl scale deployment rabbitmq --replicas=5 --namespace rabbitmq-[TEAM]`
 1. `rabbitmq-3` is started
 1. when `rabbitmq-3` done starting up (State: "Ready", take a look at _Readiness probe_), `rabbitmq-4` follows with the start procedure